ncbdrck/sb3_ros_support/README.md

                                    model_pkg_path= pkg_path)
     # then you can follow the same validation procedure as above
 ```
-**Note**: please note that the examples are provided for reference only.
+**Note**: Please note that the examples are provided for reference only.
 You may need to modify the code to suit your specific needs.

 ## License